-If you just want to purchase a laser engraver, this is more than what you need.
+If you just want to purchase a single-use machine, this is more than what you need.

-500 MW DIY desktop blue laser engraving machine.
-Engraving area of 40 x 50 cm.
+This DIY machine has a work area of 40 x 50 cm.
 Can be used with wood, plastic, paper, bamboo, bone, leather, plastic phone, shells, sponge paper, and other media.
 Plug and play.
 Includes safety glasses.

 You must assemble the machine.
 Manufacturer states this is not an industrial-grade machine.
-Cannot be used to engrave metal.
+Cannot be used on metal.

 Cannot have engraving head and printing head installed at the same time.

 Setup is relatively easy and the unit comes with everything you need to get started.
 It has several built-in safety features to protect you if there are any computer mishaps or accidental knocking of the unit.
 The hardware is compatible with popular software such as LightBurn.

 Users have noted that the company is not always the best at follow up support.

 This highly adaptable choice attaches to a portable stand that folds flat when not in use.
 It works on a wide variety of materials, and, if you'd prefer to cut out model pieces to build a 3D design, this versatile machine can accomplish that task as well.